• Skip to primary navigation

 Instructions

-• Place oven rack in middle of the oven and preheat oven to 350 degrees Fahrenheit.
-Line a cookie sheet with silicone liner or parchment paper.
+• Place your oven rack in the upper third of your oven and preheat to 350 degrees F. Line a sheet pan with parchment paper or a silicone liner and set aside.

-• Drop large spoonfuls of dough onto silicone liner (about 2 tablespoons) without rolling dough into balls.
-With the back of your thumb or spoon, gently make small indentations in center of dough balls.
-Place about a teaspoon or two of preserves.
+• Drop or roll 2 tablespoons of dough onto the prepared baking sheet.
+With the back of your thumb or teaspoon, gently make small indentations in center of dough balls.
+Place about 1/2 teaspoon of preserves in the center of each ball of dough.

-• Allow them to cool on cookie sheet for 10 minutes before moving them to a cooling rack.
+• Bake the cookies in the oven for 10-12 minutes.
+Allow the cookies to rest on the cookie sheet for 10 minutes before moving them to a wire rack to cool completely.

 Desserts